choobek/SelfAge/README.md

 ### Regularization Set

-Download following regularization set from path and unzip it.
+Download following regularization set from the path and unzip it.

 Path | Description
 ---------- | -----------------
-[Regularization set](https://drive.google.com/file/d/1ldHHqVCPb46vZZKM_rhboxrHc0UtTukc/view?usp=sharing)  |  Regularization set for use in training.
+[Regularization set](https://drive.google.com/file/d/1ldHHqVCPb46vZZKM_rhboxrHc0UtTukc/view?usp=sharing)  |  Regularization set for use in our training.
 Originally created by [sudban3089](https://github.com/sudban3089/ID-Preserving-Facial-Aging) and labeled with DEX age classifier by ourselves.

 ## Train